Second Chances Month!

 Our practical definition of compassionate ministry is any program, outreach, fellowship, or service intended to relieve the suffering of others, by removing physical, emotional, or social barriers to their ability to see themselves as special to God and accept the gift of salvation through Jesus Christ.

 Why is this needed?
 In response to the words of Jesus found in the Gospels, The General Council of the Assemblies of God includes "Show Compassion" as the fourth "reason for being" in its mission statement.
-U.S. Missions consists of missionaries, chaplains, and project volunteers, along with leadership and staff, who believe the church must not sit idly by as families, neighborhoods, and communities struggle to address poverty, broken families, addictions, incarceration, and other social ills; rather, the church should be a leader in community partnerships to help the hurting.
+U.S. Missions believes the church must not sit idly by as families, neighborhoods, and communities struggle to address poverty, broken families, addictions, incarceration, and other social ills.
+Rather, the church should be a leader in helping them.
 For an excellent overview of why the local church is key to God's strategy for reaching the lost and empowering the broken in every community, see "The Unique Role of the Local Church in Developing a Flourishing Community," from the Disciple Nations Alliance.

 The innate sense that helping the less fortunate is the right thing to do is strong in America.
 This makes compassionate ministry an effective way for the church to be heard in the community conversation, while following the clear commands of Christ.
 (See this PE News feature article for historical perspective on compassionate ministry as an integral part of preaching the gospel.)